 Henry Whittaker is noted as the architect, and Northern Construction Co. from Vancouver and J.W.
 Stewart Ltd as the builders.
 Henry Whittaker was born in Rio de Janeiro, Brazil on May 15, 1885.
 Whittaker arrived in Canada in 1913, after which he became an assistant in the drafting department of the BC Public Works Department in Victoria.
 He retired in 1954 and died in Victoria on August 18, 1971.
-Although other sources offer differing information, the fiscal year reports of the Minister of Public Works provide a reliable account that show Whittaker was promoted to Acting Supervising Architect in 1917-18, to Supervising Architect in 1918-19, and then to Chief Architect for the province in 1928-29 until leaving his position in 1949
+Although other sources offer differing information, the fiscal year reports of the Minister of Public Works provide a reliable account that show Whittaker was promoted to Acting Supervising Architect in 1917-18, to Supervising Architect in 1918-19, and then to Chief Architect for the province in 1928-29 until leaving his position in 1949.

 Although Whittaker retired as Chief Architect on June 30, 1949, he entered private practice in partnership with Donald Wagg, and continued to advise on government projects, including the British Columbia Power Commission Building.
-The Douglas Building, constructed in Victoria in 1949-50, the Penticton Court House and a Provincial Government Building in Courtenay, BC, are other examples of his work.
 Whittaker was also the First Vice-President of The Royal Architectural Institute of Canada (RAIC) in 1936, and later serving on the RAIC Council.
 He also served as President of the AIBC in 1935-37.
+Other examples of his work include the Douglas Building, constructed in Victoria in 1949-50, the Penticton Court House and a Provincial Government Building in Courtenay, BC.